AaronSadlerUK/Our.Umbraco.MaskBackoffice/README.md

 # Usage (V2 - Umbraco V9)

-You will need to add the following keys to your Web.Config:
+You will need to add the following keys to your appsettings.json:

       "OurUmbracoMaskBackoffice": {
         "Enabled": boolean,